 - Pinnacle – The leadership attributes included in this section focus on who you are as a leader over time, your awareness of yourself and others.

 Myers Briggs Type Indicator (MBTI): Launched in 1962, this old classic has been around for close to 50 years.
 Taking the test results in one of 16 types with titles like “ESTJ” and “INFP”.
-These refer to four polarities (such as extroversion / introversion and thinking / feeling).
-The test is used to assess preferences without easy links to strategies or role models, so really require an expert to interpret the results and translate it into effective action.
+These refer to four polarities (such as extroversion/introversion and thinking/feeling).
+The test is used to assess preferences without easy links to strategies or role models, so it really requires an expert to interpret the results and translate it into effective action.

-DISC profile: Launched in 1928, this system is simpler, and more intuitive.
-DISC refers to the four behaviour types the test assesses: Dominance, Influence, Steadiness and Compliance.
-It is more focused at behaviours than preferences, but has the same Jungian roots as MBTI, and there are correlations to the two.
-Teams find DISC easier to grasp and explain back than MBTI, but both systems lack clear strategies for success, or tailored tools for specific industries or modern challenges.
+DISC profile: Launched in 1928, this system is simpler and more intuitive.
+DISC refers to the four behavior types the test assesses: Dominance, Influence, Steadiness, and Compliance.
+It is more focused on behaviors than preferences but has the same Jungian roots as MBTI, and there are correlations to the two.
+Teams find DISC easier to grasp and explain back than MBTI, but both systems lack clear strategies for success or tailored tools for specific industries or modern challenges.

-SUMMARY: Personally, I highly recommend everyone take the Meyers Briggs at sometime during their life; I found I was a INFP (Introverted Intuitive Feeling Perceiving).
+SUMMARY: Personally, I highly recommend everyone take the Meyers Briggs at some time during their life; I found I was an INFP (Introverted Intuitive Feeling Perceiving).
 Once I received the results I felt better in my leadership quest as I didn’t have to try to pretend to be somebody that I wasn’t.

 You can take the test here: Wealth Dynamics Profile Test